CitizenDevMark/SQL-Data-CLeaning-Practice/README.md

-# SQL Data CLeaning  ractice
+# SQL Data CLeaning  Practice

 In this project, I practicec SQL queries by cleaning the Nashville housing data set